 I am pleased that the Government provided an unprecedented package of support, helping businesses to retain staff and reduce the need for redundancies.
 However, the furlough scheme was a temporary, economy-wide measure designed to support businesses while widespread restrictions were in place.
 I welcomed the several extensions to furlough, including the final extension to the end of September, which achieved the right balance between supporting the economy as it opened up, and continuing to provide support and protect incomes.
 This ensured that incentives were in place to get people back to work as demand returned.

-I do understand, however, that the loss of some jobs within the aviation industry due to the coronavirus pandemic may, unfortunately be inevitable, but companies who do decide to make employees redundant should do so with fairness.
-The Government stands ready to support anyone affected, with the Department for Work and Pensions available to help employees identify and access the support that is available.
-Further information on redundancy rights can be found at: https://www.gov.uk/redundancy-your-rights.
+I do understand, however, that the loss of some jobs within the aviation industry due to the coronavirus pandemic may have, unfortunately been inevitable, but companies who decide to make employees redundant should do so with fairness.
+The Government supports those affected, with the Department for Work and Pensions available to help employees identify and access the support that is available.
+Further information on redundancy rights can be found at:

-More broadly, in June, the Government published the Tourism Recovery Plan to help the sector recover back to pre-pandemic levels and build back better for the future.
+More broadly, a Tourism Recovery Plan was published in June to help the sector recover and build back better for the future.
 The plan aims to recover international tourism to pre pandemic levels by 2023; a year faster than independent forecasts predict.
-I welcome Government plans to work with 'Visit Britain' to welcome back international visitors as soon as it is safe to do so.

 Whilst no bespoke financial packages for the aviation and tourism sectors are available, the Government estimates that, in total, as of the end of April 2021, the air transport sector has benefited from around £7 billion of Government support since the start of the pandemic.
-The extension of Government-backed loans and furlough payments announced in the Spring budget build on this and will help ensure this sector of the economy can bounce back after the pandemic.
+The extension of Government-backed loans and furlough payments announced in the Spring budget built on this and have helped to ensure this sector of the economy is in a position to bounce back after the pandemic.